wcDogg/windows/git-github.md

 See: [Windows 11 Pro OpenSSH](windows-11-pro-openSSH.md)

-Additionally, if you have configured your [PowerShell profile](powershell.md) as suggested, you can use `KeyShow` and `KeyClip` to access your public key.

-Otherwise, your public key should be located in this folder: `C:\Users\user\.ssh\`
+Your public key should be located in `C:\Users\user\.ssh\`.
+A key in this location will be automatically detected during GitHub authentication.

 ## GitHub Emails